Subnodal/os-old/README.md

 // Instantly change screen (generally deprecated; not as friendly) screens.show("myScreenName");

-// Fade into another screen with a time period of 500ms (friendlier) screens.fade("myScreenName");
+// Fade into another screen with a time period of 500ms (friendliest) screens.fade("myScreenName");

-// Fade into another screen with a time period (generally deprecated, can be slow) screens.fade("myScreenName", 1000);
+// Fade into another screen with a time period (generally deprecated; can be slow) screens.fade("myScreenName", 1000);
 ```